-If you’re looking for an easy to grow, beautiful houseplant I have the perfect plant for you!
-The Calathea is a beautiful plant that grows well in indirect plant and is easy to care for.
+If you’re looking for an unique looking, beautiful houseplant I have the perfect plant for you!
+The Calathea is a beautiful plant that, although can be hard to grow, it can really turn heads.

 Calathea Plant Basics